- Rapid Reference 🚀

 preamble & disclaimer

-- The most important component of the diagnosis.
+- History is the most important component of the diagnosis.

 - Does the patient withdraw when they stop drinking?